 It goes without saying, of course, that a shot with such a weapon must be well-placed or else it does naught but wound or miss the target entirely.
 That’s how a target as large as a grizzly bear or an elephant can be downed at close range.
 When put into the skull, a large, very powerful bullet causes sufficient trauma to down the big beast.

 Placement, of course, is pretty much everything and that will never change.

 However, the greatest potential for causing said trauma with a bullet belongs to the most powerful of rifles and rifle cartridges and there just aren’t too many people who have them.

 The modern shooter does most of his or her shooting at a range.
 Some, of course, are into long-range rifle shooting and some severe rounds exist for that purpose, such as .408 Chey-Tac, .338 Edge, .338 Lapua, .416 Barrett and, of course, .50 BMG.
-However, you’ll have to do some spending to acquire one of those rifles, let alone the ammunition.
-The typical long-range shooter these days, however, has a .308, a 6.5mm Creedmoor or something along those lines.
+However, you’ll have to do some serious spending to acquire one of those rifles, let alone the ammunition.
+The typical long-range shooter these days, however, shoots a rifle chambered in .308, 6.5mm Creedmoor or something along those lines.

 After all, why blow your shoulder up if you’re just punching paper?